Klondike Moon

-Klondike Moon is a 1997 simulation video game for Windows 95 and DOS developed by TerraForm Software and published by 21st Century Entertainment.
-The game was distributed in the same year as Luna Ticks in Australia and New Zealand by Australian publisher Manaccom.
+Klondike Moon is a simulation video game for Windows 95 and MS-DOS developed by TerraForm Software and published in 1997 by 21st Century Entertainment.
+It was distributed as Luna Ticks in Australia and New Zealand by Australian publisher Manaccom.

 Gameplay

 Klondike Moon is a resource management simulation game set in space, described as a "cross between Asteroids and Dune II".
 The game follows a loose story in which the player has taken a loan to start mining operations on an asteroid, and is required to pay off the debt, whilst interfering with their competitors.

 The player operates insect-like 'tick' spacecraft to mine and process the ore, as well as defend their operations from opponents.
 Players can construct a large number of items that assist them with their mining operations, defend their base, cloak and bomb units, and upgrade their ticks.
 The two central objectives to a level are to generate enough sales of the ore to pay off the debt with 'credit', and, once complete, locate and enter a wormhole that randomly appears in a certain location upon the map.